 The PA Program requires that all students complete the final steps of BLS for the American Heart Association Provider certification during orientation.
-This allows students to participate in Advanced Cardiac Life Support (ACLS) training during the MPAS 527 - Clinical Procedures with Lab for PAs course in the didactic spring semester.
+This allows students to participate in Advanced Cardiac Life Support (ACLS) training in the didactic spring semester.
 Recertification compliance must be maintained during the entirety of the Program and is required for the clinical year.
 This BLS certification online portion is the financial responsibility of the student.
-If the student takes the skills portion during the assigned of orientation week, the Program will provide the training.
+If the student takes the skills portion during the orientation week, the Program will provide the training.
 ACLS certification is provided by the Program.